Pre K Reading Curriculum

 Reading Immersion

 Exposure to literature helps speed reading mastery along.
 We read aloud to our students, allowing them to pick up on expression and hear fluent reading.
-We teach kids how to process books in a focused way, with an understanding of plot, summarization, main idea, and compare/contrast.
-Reading is a means to learning, so while we focus on systematic reading instruction, we give students the tools to derive meaning from what they’ve read (or heard).
+We teach kids how to process books in a focused way, with an understanding of characters, plot, and setting, all of which are essential for preschool reading comprehension.

 What Makes The Academy of Scholars’ Preschool Reading Program so Great?